Books

 A good resource for identifying the common natives around your home.

-Moderately technical, some knowledge of technical terms good but still useful for the serious beginner who wants to identify trees in winter.
-This book is out of print at this time.
+Moderately technical, some knowledge of technical terms needed but still useful for the serious beginner who wants to identify trees in winter.

-Denison, Edgar, Missouri Wildflowers, 4th edition, published by the Missouri Department of Conservation, no ISBN.
+Denison, Edgar.
+1989.
+Missouri Wildflowers: A Field Guide to Wildflowers of Missouri and Adjacent Areas.
+4th edition.
+Missouri Department of Conservation.
+No ISBN.
 Library of Congress number 90-621804.

 Again not specific to Arkansas, but many Arkansas species are shown.
 This is an older book and the photography is poor by today’s standards.